 The reason zebras have stripes has been the subject of many theories, all of which may have an element of truth to them.
-The stripes confuse predators trying to cut individual animals out of a herd, says 1 theory.
+The stripes confuse predators trying to cut individual animals out of a herd, says one theory.
 The tiny convection currents between white and black stripes keeps them cooler in summer, goes another.
-And because each zebra’s markings are slightly different, it is a kind of distinctive bar-code that helps foals identify their mothers, says a 3rd.
+And because each zebra’s markings are slightly different, it is a kind of distinctive bar-code that helps foals identify their mothers, says a third.

-A 4th theory was the subject of a study in 2012 that showed that blood-sucking flies bite striped pelts the least.
+A fourth theory was the subject of a study in 2012 that showed that blood-sucking flies bite striped pelts the least.
 The stripes seem to reflect light in a way that confuses the flies’ eyes.
 It seems even tiny creatures can affect evolution.